State Rep. Ed DeLaney

 DeLaney has served as an advocate for businesses and individuals in matters ranging from business disputes to estate litigation, election law and First Amendment litigation.
 DeLaney has represented the Federation of Bosnia and Herzegovina in an arbitration hearing under the Dayton Peace Accords.
 He speaks Russian fluently.

 DeLaney currently serves as a member of the Education, Judiciary, and Ways and Means committees.
+He is also the Assistant Democratic Caucus Chair.

 He was the founding lawyer for Investigative Reporters and Editors, Inc., which is now an international organization with thousands of members.
 He recently retired as a partner in the law firm of DeLaney and DeLaney, where he worked with his wife, Ann, and his daughter, Kathleen.
 For several years, he was an adjunct faculty member at Indiana University School of Law in Bloomington.